-TORONTO (Reuters) - Canada's main stock index retreated on Wednesday as lower commodity prices weighed on resource stocks, while negative sentiment around troubled Home Capital Group Inc spilled over into the broader financial sector.
+TORONTO (Reuters) - Canada's main stock index retreated on Wednesday as lower commodity prices weighed on resource stocks, while negative sentiment around troubled Home Capital Group Inc HCG.TO spilled over into the broader financial sector.

 “More so than anything, it’s the Home Capital sentiment spillover that’s leading to some caution,” said Bryden Teich, portfolio manager at Avenue Investment Management.

 “That kind of sentiment could linger for a little bit, but fundamentals still look pretty good.”